MicrosoftDocs/bing-docs/bing-docs/bing-entity-search/tutorial/bing-entities-search-single-page-app.md

 To avoid having to include the Bing Search and Bing Maps API subscription keys in the code, we use the browser's persistent storage to store them.
 If either key has not been stored, we prompt for it and store it for later use.
 If the key is later rejected by the API, we invalidate the stored key so the user is asked for it upon their next search.

 We define `storeValue` and `retrieveValue` functions that use either the `localStorage` object (if the browser supports it) or a cookie.
 Our `getSubscriptionKey()` function uses these functions to store and retrieve the user's key.
-You can use the global endpoint below, or the [custom subdomain](../../cognitive-services/cognitive-services-custom-subdomains.md) endpoint displayed in the Azure portal for your resource.

 ```javascript
 // cookie names for data we store